sgladkoff/goldpan/docs/hakutaku.md

 # Hakutaku: Cloud-based Translation Memory Storage

 **Hakutaku** is a cloud-based solution for any **TM** storage and management problems that you or your organization may encounter.
-It offers free access to a public **TM** repository to all users, with private **TM** repositories and other features reserved for paid customers.
+It offers free access to a public **TM** repository to all users, with private **TM** repositories and other features reserved for subscription users.

 ## Advantages of Hakutaku